The tickle of curiosity. The gasp of discovery. Fingers running across the keyboard.

 Granted, Boba Fett only had two lines in the original Empire Strikes Back.
 You can’t build a series of any length on that.
 But The idea that an orphan who witnessed his father’s beheading, who faced the sarlacc's belly, who gunned down Bib Fortuna to take Jabba’s throne only to become Sheriff Andy Taylor is, to use a technical term, “dumb.”

 Lecter remains Lecter.
-He does seek to heal.
+As a physician, he does seek to heal.
 First, Special Agent Will Graham but Graham cannot deal with his own issues.
 He drowns his history of abuse and poverty in gin.
 Lecter does heal his favorite guard, Barney, of the bad history he endured in the military.
 He guides Barney to a truer calling—not as prison guard but as a registered nurse.

 Lecter remains Lecter.
 When presented with an opportunity to escape, by clumsy and offensive jailers he takes the opportunity and the jailers’ lives.
 When presented with an opportunity to avenge himself on his own tormentor, Lecter takes an old friend for dinner.

 Amy Dunne is not a killer.
+She is a survivor and surviving is not alway noble or even pretty.
 Over the course of her story, we learn that she survived manipulative parents who used Amy like a prop in their profession.
 We learn that she has survived a stalky-ex-boyfriend.
 Amy survives worse still in the execution of her plan.

 And like Riddick, if the plan didn’t entirely go “to plan” Amy still survives and, indeed, thrives.